ATA Card / SRAM card compatibility with Fanuc and Mitsubishi controls

 Expensive and low capacity compared with ATA

-ATA card compatibility
+ATA card compatibility or Adapter with Compact Flash Card

-Compact ATA flash card computer example setup
+Compact ATA flash card - Example setup

 The PCMCIA card adapter will have the compact flash card inserted into it to download the data out of the machine.
 Once the data is on the compact flash card, pull it out and put in the compact flash card reader.
 This Device plugs into the USB port and will come up on your computer as another drive.
 The data can be accessed like anything else on your computer hard drives.
 Any Brand, PCMCIA compact flash adapter, or Compact flash reader may be used for this.